-The VHDPlus Core MAX10 is the entry into FPGA programming.
+The VHDPlus Core MAX10 is the entry into FPGA programming for everybody who wants to use all the power of FPGAs.
 With its many I/Os, internal ADC, large RAM, Flash and an onboard USB programmer, you can even realize complex projects with many components and an internal Arduino-compatible processor that work together.

 Unlike other cheap development boards it features a CRUVI High Speed connector that allows to connect e.g. Camera, Display, RAM, Ethernet and a lot more extensions with differential I/Os so the FPGA can reach its full potential.